Tag Pages in your mobile app

 Last updated:

 Pendo’s mobile SDKs start collecting analytics after a successful install.
-At the time of tagging, analytics is retroactive to the time the SDK was installed.
+At the time of tagging, analytics are retroactive to the time the SDK was installed.
 This means that Pendo automatically tracks user actions in your app without any prior tagging.

 Visit the Pendo Academy for a video on tagging Pages in your mobile app.